Soul Searching (mixtape)

-Soul Searching is the debut mixtape by an American singer-songwriter Bazzi, released through Bazzi's imprint, iamcosmic, and Atlantic in August 9, 2019.
+Soul Searching is the debut mixtape by an American singer-songwriter Bazzi, released through Bazzi's imprint, iamcosmic, and Atlantic on August 9, 2019.
 It was preceded by the singles "Paradise", "Focus" and "I.F.L.Y.".
 It is a follow-up to his 2018 release Cosmic (2018).

 Background

 Bazzi called the mixtape a "journey of love, pain and growth" and said his intention was to "make a record that felt like summer and make people want to put their windows down and just enjoy it".
 Prior to its release, Bazzi said he wanted to release more music to his fans and "continue to build a connection with people".
 According to Bazzi in an interview with Billboard, the mixtape is his most personal work to date.